artofcodelabs/rdux/README.md

 `call` or `up` method accepts 2 arguments: required `payload` and optional `opts`.
 See *🚛 Dispatching an action* section.

-`down` method accepts single deserialized `down_payload` argument which is the argument of the `Rdux::Result` struct returned from the `up` method on success and saved in DB.
+`down` method accepts single deserialized `down_payload` argument which is one of arguments of the `Rdux::Result` struct returned from the `up` method on success and saved in DB.

 Examples: